FOREX-Dollar hits seven-week low on Trump worries, sterling jumps

 * Graphic: World FX rates in 2016 tmsnrt.rs/2egbfVh

-NEW YORK, Jan 25 (Reuters) - The dollar hit a roughly seven-week low against a basket of major currencies on Wednesday on worries that U.S. President Donald Trump was focusing too much on protectionism and not enough on pro-growth policies.
+LONDON, Jan 25 (Reuters) - The dollar tumbled to a seven-week low against a basket of currencies on Wednesday on worries that U.S. President Donald Trump was focusing too much on protectionism and isolationism, and not enough on pro-growth policies.

-Sterling jumped above $1.26 for the first time in six weeks on hopes for a trade deal between Britain and the United States, which Prime Minister Theresa May said on Wednesday would "put UK interests and UK values first."
+The biggest gainer among major currencies was sterling, which jumped above $1.26 for the first time in six weeks on hopes for a trade deal between Britain and the United States, which UK Prime Minister Theresa May said on Wednesday would put "put UK interests and UK values first".

+Her comments carried echoes of Trump's "America first" message in his inaugural speech on Friday.
+For the dollar, though, Trump's comments had acted as a negative, with investors disappointed by the lack of detail on his planned fiscal stimulus and worried that Trump's protectionist leanings could harm the U.S. economy.

-Moves by Trump on oil pipeline projects on Tuesday had boosted U.S. equity markets and propped up the greenback.
-The dollar was generally weaker on Wednesday despite U.S. shares gaining and the Dow Jones Industrial Average trading above 20,000 for the first time.
+Moves by Trump on oil pipeline projects on Tuesday had boosted U.S. equity markets and pulled the greenback back after a fall the previous day.

-But the focus on Wednesday shifted away from policies that might boost growth.
-Trump was expected later in the day to start signing executive orders aimed at securing the U.S. border, including a temporary ban on most refugees.
+But the focus on Wednesday shifted back away from policies that might boost growth.
+Trump is expected later in the day to start signing executive orders aimed at securing the U.S. border, including a temporary ban on most refugees.

-"Rather than hearing about fiscal stimulus, which I think most people assume is the gateway to higher interest rates and a stronger dollar, out of the gate from Trump we've heard about building a wall and trade protectionism," said David Gilmore, partner at FX Analytics in Essex, Connecticut.

-Trump also said on Wednesday he would seek a "major investigation" on voter fraud in the November election.
+The president also said on Wednesday he would seek a "major investigation" on voter fraud in the November election. [nL1N1FF0JE

-The dollar index, which measures the greenback against a basket of six other major currencies, was last down 0.3 percent at 100.060 after touching 99.835.
-That marked its lowest level since Dec.
-8 and a nearly 4 percent decline from a 14-year high of 103.820 touched at the start of the year.
+The dollar index - which measures the greenback against a basket of six other major currencies - fell half a percent to 99.835, its lowest since Dec.
+8, leaving it almost 4 percent down from a 14-year high hit at the start of 2017.

+"What we've seen this year is more of a focus on the isolationist, protectionist policies of Trump.
+The market had chosen to ignore those last year, but now focus has swung back ...
+Protectionism is usually detrimental to growth," said Rabobank currency strategist Jane Foley in London.

-The dollar was down 0.2 percent against the yen at 113.53 yen.
-The Australian dollar bucked the trend and fell against the greenback to a six-day low of $0.7515 after both quarterly and annual inflation undershot expectations, rekindling hopes of one more interest rate cut from the Reserve Bank of Australia (RBA).
+The Australian dollar fell as much as 0.8 percent after both quarterly and annual inflation undershot expectations, rekindling hopes of one more cut in interest rates.

+"It is not so surprising to see a lower inflation number get a lot more attention," said Barclays strategist Hamish Pepper.

-"The risk is that the RBA will have to do more with policy to generate inflation," said Hamish Pepper, a currency strategist at Barclays in London.
-(Reporting by Sam Forgione; Additional reporting by Jemima Kelly and Patrick Graham in London; Editing by Meredith Mazzilli)
+"The risk is that the RBA (Reserve Bank of Australia) will have to do more with policy to generate inflation.
+Despite the fact that they don't sound particularly panicked, they are also probably a bit disappointed by how the non-mining sector has not picked up."